AdobeDocs/analytics-platform.en/help/data-ingestion/aepwebsdk.md

 ### Configure your tag

-After creating the tag, you need to configure it with the correct extensions and configure data elements and rules according to how you want to track your site and send data to Adobe Experience Platform.
+After creating the tag, you must configure it with the correct extensions and configure data elements and rules according to how you want to track your site and send data to Adobe Experience Platform.

 Select your newly created tag from the list of [!UICONTROL Tag Properties] to open it.

 #### **Extensions**

-Add the Adobe Platform Web SDK extension to your tag to ensure you can send data to Adobe Experience Platform (via your datastream).
+To ensure you can send data to Adobe Experience Platform (via your datastream), add the Adobe Platform Web SDK extension to your tag.

 To create and configure the Adobe Experience Platform Web SDK extension: